This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

-For emollient products please refer to section 13.1 Dry and scaling skin conditions
+For emollient products please refer to section 13.2 Emollient and barrier preparations

 Emollients provide itch relief, reduce shedding of skin scales, reduce eczema flares and allow dry, cracked thickened skin to return to normal.
 Their effects are short-lived and they should be applied frequently even after improvement occurs.